Vanessa Estelle Williams: Television

 Williams began her acting career in 1989, appearing in episodes of The Cosby Show and Law & Order.
 In 1992, she was cast as Rhonda Blair, the first and only black regular character, in the Fox prime time soap opera, Melrose Place.
 She was written off after only one season for lack of direction.
 "I think they didn't make the effort to equip themselves [to write for a black character], either by hiring a black writer or asking me things," said Williams later.

 She later had guest starring roles on NYPD Blue and Living Single, before she was cast as a series regular in the ABC legal drama, Murder One (1995–1996) created by Steven Bochco.
 She received her first nomination for an NAACP Image Award for Outstanding Supporting Actress in a Drama Series for her performance on the show.
 In 1996, Williams had a recurring role as Dr. Grace Carr in the CBS medical drama series, Chicago Hope, for which she received an NAACP Image Award for Outstanding Actress in a Drama Series nomination.

 In 2000, Williams was cast as Maxine Chadway in the Showtime drama series Soul Food, a continuation of the successful 1997 film of the same name.
 Two other leads were played by Nicole Ari Parker and Malinda Williams.
 In the 1997 film, Vanessa L. Williams played the leading role of Teri Joseph, and Vivica A. Fox played Maxine.
 For her performance, Williams won an NAACP Image Award for Outstanding Actress in a Drama Series in 2003, and received three additional nominations.
 The series aired to 2004 and went on to be the longest running drama with a predominantly black cast in the history of American prime-time television.

 After Soul Food, Williams had guest starring roles on Cold Case, Knight Rider and Lincoln Heights.
 In 2015, she was cast in a recurring role of Iris West's mother in The CW drama series, The Flash.
 In October 2016, it was announced she was cast in the role of Valerie Grant on the NBC soap opera, Days of Our Lives.
+In 2020, she was cast in a recurring role as Pippa Pascal in the second season The L Word: Generation Q, a role which she reprised for season three.